FOUNDER OF CERIMON HOUSE

 [BOARD MEMBER SINCE 2009]

-Randall’s various activities as a citizen, producer and activist include: the founding and building of Cerimon House in Portland, being a member of the strategic team during the construction of the senior living center Rhoda Goldman Plaza in San Francisco, and serving on the creative team of Oakland’s Family Paths, a social service organization, co-producing their large-scale benefit at the Paramount Theatre in Oakland.
-His work on other cultural benefit events include: directing the 2003 Bay Area Theater Critics Award-winning version of the international peace event Lysistrata Project featuring a cast of 100 actors at Berkeley Repertory Theater; a founding member of the Daedalus Project at the Oregon Shakespeare Festival; and serving as the staging director for the Macy’s Passport benefit for several years, and creating The Evening Watch in 2018, a cultural initiative of Cerimon House.
+Randall’s various activities as a citizen, producer, and activist include: the founding and building of Cerimon House in Portland, being a member of the strategic team during the construction of the senior living center Rhoda Goldman Plaza in San Francisco, and serving on the creative team of Oakland’s Family Paths, a social service organization, co-producing and directing their large-scale benefit at the Paramount Theatre in Oakland.
+His work on other cultural benefit events include: directing the 2003 Bay Area Theater Critics Award-winning version of the international peace event Lysistrata Project featuring a cast of 100 actors at Berkeley Repertory Theater; a founding member of the Daedalus Project at the Oregon Shakespeare Festival; serving as the staging director for the Macy’s Passport benefit for several years, and creating The Evening Watch in 2018, a cultural initiative of Cerimon House.
 Randall is a fifth generation San Franciscan, a life-long student of philosophy and thanatology, and founded Cerimon House to honor his mentors: courageous humanitarians and educators who toiled to make the planet an increasingly civilized and altruistic place.